 Height Options — It’s available in an 8″, 10″, and 12″ height varietal.
 The 8″ model is best for Airbnb, kids, guest rooms, and so on.
 The 10″ is the most popular and is a direct competitor to Tuft & Needle, Zinus, and Lucid.
 The 12″ model is better for people that want a little extra padding and cushioning.

-While we don’t recommend a mattress under $300 for everybody who is trying to find a new mattress, there are several reasons why we would suggest somebody go for the cheaper option.
+While we don’t recommend a mattress under $300 for everybody who is trying to find a new mattress, there are several reasons why we would suggest somebody go for the cheaper option rather than a queen size mattress.
 Say you’re a sophomore in college, and you’re on the hunt for furniture to put in your new studio apartment after leaving your freshman year dorm.
 You haven’t started your career yet so you’re not sure where you’re going to end up after school, and your part-time job at Jimmy Johns isn’t exactly filling your pockets with the cash you want.
 You have to furnish a whole place by yourself or with a roommate, and you probably don’t want to spend your entire moving budget on one mattress.
 You especially don’t want to be tied to a large and expensive mattress if you plan on moving out of the state after college.
-We would definitely recommend a cheaper mattress to get you through the rest of your two-three years left at school.
+We would definitely recommend a cheaper, smaller mattress such as a full size, to get you through the rest of your two-three years left at school.

 As you can probably imagine, different mattresses are made with different materials, some being more expensive than others.
 You can choose between foam mattresses and hybrid mattresses of the two.
 The three main types of foam are memory foam, latex foam, and polyurethane foam, which is basically like a neutral foam.